PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/291-merry-xmas-happy-new-year-2020.md

 are fashionably late but we hope the end product will be worth the wait!

-I wanted to take this opportunity to say goodbye to our years long tester and contributor General Plot, we\'ve had some really good times and laughs over the years messing around with PCSX2 and breaking stuff!
+I wanted to take this opportunity to say goodbye to our years long tester and contributor General Plot, we've had some really good times and laughs over the years messing around with PCSX2 and breaking stuff!
-He doesn\'t have time to dedicate to PCSX2 anymore due to the good old real life (TM), but he will still keep an eye on us
+He doesn't have time to dedicate to PCSX2 anymore due to the good old real life (TM), but he will still keep an eye on us
 😊